Error mitigation, optimization, and extrapolation on a trapped ion testbed: Time-Stretched Noise Scaling

+We begin our investigation of this noise scaling method with simulations using the IonSim noise model.
+Though these simulations may not match the performance of the device, due to the presence of errors that are not modeled as described in Section \ref{subsec:The IonSim Model}, they are still valuable as a guide for choosing a parameter space to explore on the QSCOUT hardware.
+These results inform our choices of how many noise scale factors $c_{i}$ we should use in our extrapolation, what the values of those scale factors should be, how many samples we will need to reach our desired precision, and what the general shape of our energy landscape should look like as a function of the noise scaling.

-In the case of time-stretched gates, we include a time-stretch factor $c_T$ indexed from $i=0, ... ,m$ that scales the gate duration by a multiplicative factor between 0.6 and 1.6, where $\tau'=\tau c_i$ and $i$ indexes each noisy estimate.
-In order to achieve ideal $MS$ gate performance in the noise-free model, both the Rabi rate $\Omega$ and the detuning $\delta$ need to be scaled by $c_i$ as well, where $\Omega'=\Omega/c_i$ and $\delta'=\delta/c_i$.
+For our simulations, we include a time-stretch factor $c_{\tau}$ indexed from $i=1,2 ... ,m$ that scales the gate duration by a multiplicative factor between 1.0 and 1.6, where $\tau'= \tau c_i$ and $i$ indexes each sampled estimate.
+In order to achieve ideal $MS$ gate performance in the noise-free model, the Rabi rate $\Omega$ is held constant and the detuning $\delta$ needs to be scaled by $c_i$ as well, $\delta'=c_i * \delta$.
 Although the time-stretch factor does not modify the magnitude of the physical errors in the IonSim noise model, this factor increases the sensitivity of the gate performance to errors due to the side effects it has on the Rabi rate and detuning.

+In simulation, we find that the error in the final energy estimates does not scale linearly as a function of the noise scale factor $c_{\tau}$, as shown in FIG. \ref{sfig:time_stretch_infinite_simulation}.
+We find that as we increase the duration and the detuning, the noise first decreases, and then increases as the circuit is lengthened.
+This is because our noise model was not constrained such that a time stretch factor of $c_{\tau}=1.0$ must correspond to the typical optimal fidelity of the device, and as a result the time stretch/scale factor relationship is offset.

+Regardless, the magnitude of the variation in the noise is very small.
+A variation on the order of $\sim 1-2 \%$ of the unmitigated circuit's minimum energy is introduced by time-stretching our circuits, meaning that the sampled estimates are tightly clustered together.
+This is in contrast with previous results from \cite{Kandala_2019_noisy}, wherein noise scaling is on the order of $\sim 1-10 \%$.
+As seen in FIG. \ref{sfig:time_stretch_finite_simulation}, when each energy estimation is made with a fixed sampling budget of 2000 samples, the effect of finite sampling may cause the noisy estimations to further overlap, rendering extrapolation ineffective.

+To solve this issue of resolution, we might try to increase the maximum noise scaling of our circuits from 2 up to 5 or even 10 to increase the spacing of the noisy energy curves.
+However, increasing the duration of the circuit in this way directly scales the runtime as well.
+In order to get noise scaling of a magnitude amenable to extrapolation, we would need to increase the duration by at least a factor of 10.
+But, if we scale the noise too much, then the resulting decoherence may cause the noise scaling to become even more nonlinear, or worse render the action of our ansatz circuit useless.